 It’s almost the end of day 1 of your 2 day London itinerary and it’s likely dinner time for you now.
 Well, you’re in a good place for it!
 If you like Chinese food, then this is a great place to grab some dinner.
 There are also many other Asian cuisines within this area.

 Soho is the final stop on this 2 day London itinerary.
 This diverse, vibrant area is popular with Londoners and tourists alike.
 It is the perfect place to end your day with a variety of entertainment, food and nightlife options.

-You’ll find many great restaurants along Wardour Street and the surrounding area – try Princi if you like Italian food.
+You’ll find many great restaurants along Wardour Street and the surrounding area.
 Then after, treat yourself to a cocktail at one of the many bars or clubs in the area.

 Soho is also renowned for being the hub of gay and lesbian bars in London.
 Parts of the area have a very risqué vibe with not-so-subtle sex shops and burlesque.